 Already deep in the abyss, you see a single ray of light and you reach for it.
 Your kids’ gazes make you realize that there is no room for any more blows.
 From deep inside you comes a last breath with the roar of a wounded lioness crying out ‘NO MORE’!!

 It’s despicable to see someone mistreat a baby animal.
 It’s unforgivable to see or listen to someone hurt someone else, let alone someone to whom they swore mutual eternal love.

 It makes me angry to know that someone, out of jealousy, insecurity, or a lack of control, mistreats their significant other, spouse, parent, or kid.
 It’s time to react to this.
 A good divorce is better than a bad marriage

 Fights are always avoided so as not to hurt or cause injury, so why is communication at home so difficult between partners?

-Healthy dialogue and looking into each other’s eyes is a good system for internally fighting things out.
-This way, there are no lies nor difficulty accepting the agreements, decisions, and, of course, the consequences of our actions.
+Healthy dialogue while looking into each other’s eyes is a good method for reaching deep within oneself honestly.
+This way there are no lies or difficulties in accepting the agreements, decisions and, of course, the consequences of our actions.

 Those heart-to-heart talks allow the couple to make decisions that are good for each one of them while also supporting the wellbeing of ALL INVOLVED.